Collagen Peptides Explained: From Production to Supplement Choice

 Collagen is not a trend, but a structural protein with a crucial role in your body.
 Origin, production process, purity, and composition determine whether you choose a thoughtful product — or a generic one.

 At NoordCode, we take these details seriously.
-That’s why we offer two carefully formulated options, suited to different preferences and routines:
+That’s why we offer three carefully formulated options, suited to different preferences and routines:

-NoordCode Complete Collagen is a broad-spectrum formula with collagen types I, II, III, V, and X. It contains collagen from 100% grass-fed bovine, sustainably caught fish (Naticol®), and egg membrane (Ovomet®), enriched with natural vitamin C from acerola and 7 grams of glycine per serving.
-The light sweet-sour taste makes it suitable for fresh applications: from lemon water to tea, smoothies, and yogurt.
+NoordCode Complete Collagen is a broad-spectrum formula with collagen types I, II, III, V, and X. It contains collagen from 100% grass-fed bovine, sustainably caught fish (Naticol®), egg membrane (Ovomet®), and undenatured fish collagen type II, enriched with natural vitamin C from acerola and 7 grams of glycine per serving.
+The light sweet-sour taste makes it suitable for fresh applications: from lemon water, to smoothies, and yogurt.
+To preserve the native structure of the undenatured eggshell membrane, Complete Collagen is not intended for use in hot drinks or heated dishes.
 Complete Collagen is available in a neutral and orange flavour.

-Both products are free from unnecessary additives, enzymatically hydrolyzed, and thoroughly tested for purity.
+All NoordCode products are free from unnecessary additives, and tested for purity.

 Your cart is currently empty.